gazebosim/gz-sim/tutorials/joint_controller.md

 \page jointcontrollers Joint Controllers

 Gazebo provides three joint controller plugins.
 Let's see a detailed description of each of them and example usage to help users to select right joint controller for their usage.
-# 1) JointController
+## 1) JointController

 - Joint controller which can be attached to a model with a reference to a single joint.
 - Currently, only the first axis of a joint can be actuated.

 ### Modes of JointController

-1) Velocity mode.

-2) Force mode.

-### Velocity mode:
+1) Velocity mode:
 This mode lets the user control the desired joint velocity directly.

-### Force mode:
+2) Force mode:

-A user who wants to control joint velocity using a PID controller can use this mode.

-This mode lets the user explicitly set the values of PID gains and also bounds for velocity.
+A user who wants to control joint velocity using a PID controller can use this mode.This mode lets the user explicitly set the values of PID gains and also bounds for velocity.

 **Note**: This force mode is for the user who looking to manually tune PID gains for velocity control according to a specific use case (e.g. Custom models).
 For general testing purposes, velocity mode will give the best results.